batub16/xray_reporting_with_ai/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgments

 - The dataset is provided by OpenI and is available [here](https://openi.nlm.nih.gov/).
-- Any additional acknowledgments, such as frameworks or libraries used, should be listed here.